-But it’s not all bad, as Swaziland will most likely be the first mainland country in Sub-Saharan Africa to completely eradicate malaria.
+But it’s not all doom and gloom, as Swaziland will most likely be the first mainland country in Sub-Saharan Africa to completely eradicate malaria.

-And the fact that had me most fascinated: Swaziland has one of the highest numbers of people struck by lightning per capita in the world, and several of the locals I spoke to knew of someone who had been hit by a bolt.
+And the fact that had me most fascinated of all: Swaziland has one of the highest numbers of people struck by lightning per capita in the world, and several of the locals I spoke to knew of someone who had been hit by a bolt.

 I passed through immigration with only one a minor incident, where the woman behind the desk asked me where I would be staying while I was in the country.

 I was really hoping to have heard somebody say Mbabane before I had to say it aloud.
 I had no idea how to pronounce it.
 Even googling pronunciation tips online had brought up three different ways to say it.

 “Mmm-bah-bahn,” I repeated after her, giggling at how strange it felt to start a word with mmmm.

 I made my way through the glistening airport and into the arrivals hall, where a local woman was smiling at me while holding up an enormous sign with LAUREN JULIFF written across it.

 I walked up her and was greeted with a huge smile and a noticeable sigh of relief.